eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 #endif
 ```

 > As you will see later, the main loop calls `getEvent` repeatedly (polling), instead of using interrupts.
-I tried with interrupts, but I think there was some interference with other modules I couldn't figure out.
+I tried using interrupts, but I think there was some interference with other modules I couldn't figure out.
 Because the CPU is way faster than the CAN bus, I think the polling approach is good enough.

 The CBUS baud rate is 125Kbps.
-Somewhat modest given these chips can handle much more (I tested with 1 Mbps).
-But that is the standard.
+Somewhat modest given these chips can handle much more (I tested with 1 Mbps), but that is the standard and if you want to interoperate with other modules you will have to use this speed.

 ### CBUS Configuration

-Because I wanted to be able to configure the module to respond to arbitrary events, and because I have plenty of storage available, I opted for encoding `event -> actions` mappings in a file (`CBCFG.TXT`) with the following (hopefully self-explanatory) format:
+Because I wanted to be able to configure the module to respond to arbitrary events, and because I have plenty of storage available, I opted for encoding an `event -> actions` mappings in a file (`CBCFG.TXT`) with the following (hopefully self-explanatory) format:

 ```sh
 # Node Number the module will listen to